SurveyMonkey/public_api_docs/includes/_overview.md

 | ------- | -------
 120 | 500

+The API limit is reset at 12:00 AM Greenwich Mean Time (GMT) every day.
 We permit three violations of up to 150% within a 30-day window.
 We begin to enforce limits at 100% once your app exceeds its limits three times within 30 days.

 We return your app's rate limits, requests remaining, and seconds to reset in our request [headers](#headers).